huggingface/blog/mms_adapters.md

 For more explanations on other parameters, one can take a look at the [docs](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer#trainingarguments).
 To save GPU memory, we enable PyTorch's [gradient checkpointing](https://pytorch.org/docs/stable/checkpoint.html) and also set the loss reduction to "*mean*".
 MMS adapter fine-tuning converges extremely fast to very good performance, so even for a dataset as small as 4h we will only train for 4 epochs.
-Training should
 During training, a checkpoint will be uploaded asynchronously to the hub every 200 training steps.
 It allows you to also play around with the demo widget even while your model is still training.

 **Note**: If one does not want to upload the model checkpoints to the hub, simply set `push_to_hub=False`.